Emergency Dentist – Richardson, TX

 When should I call my emergency dentist?

 Patients are often too nervous to call our office because they aren’t sure whether their issue will disappear on its own or not.
-The downside to this frame-of-mind is that when you leave a small problem to progress, you’re risking permanent oral damage that can be more costly to treat and painful.
+The downside to this frame-of-mind is that when you leave a small problem to progress, you’re risking permanent oral damage that can be painful and more costly to treat.
 A good way to know whether you need urgent dental care is to ask yourself the following questions.
 If you answer “yes” to any of them, be sure to contact our office immediately:

 - Do you have a broken or chipped tooth?